1997 Phoenix 200: Practice & qualifying report

-Guthrie was competing unsponsored and had bought his chassis by taking out a loan against his house for a second time, owing $185,000 to his creditors.
-Blueprint Racing, co-owned by Guthrie, arrived at the track with a rental flatbed trailer and a race crew composed of volunteers.
-The engine on their car had run 640 miles and had been rebuilt three times, as they could not afford a new one.
+Blueprint Racing was co-owned by Guthrie, who had no sponsorship on his mustard yellow Dallara.
+The car had been bought after Guthrie took out a loan against his house for a second time, owing $185,000 to his creditors.
+With minimal resources, the team arrived at the track with a rental flatbed trailer and a race crew composed of volunteers.
+As Blueprint could not afford a spare engine, their lone Oldsmobile engine had been rebuilt three times, with 640 miles run until that point.
 Because of this, Guthrie likened their efforts with "the David and Goliath story".
-Although the IRL cars were 15 mph off 1996's speeds, Guthrie qualified 6 mph faster than his own time in 1996, which was only good enough for an 18th place in that grid.
+Although the new IRL cars were 15 mph off 1996's speeds, Guthrie qualified 6 mph faster than his own time in 1996, which was only good enough for 18th place in that grid.

-In his first IRL qualifying, Sam Schmidt put his car in a solid seventh place, while Kenny Bräck and Billy Roe qualified in 10th and 18th place, respectively.
+In his first IRL qualifying session, Sam Schmidt put his car in a solid seventh place, while Kenny Bräck and Billy Roe qualified in 10th and 18th place, respectively.
 Roberto Guerrero was the fastest Infiniti qualifier in 11th place after getting his car fixed in time, unlike Affonso Giaffone, who was not able to qualify.
-In a similar note, Scott Sharp was in second place during the morning practice when his engine caught fire, and a spare was not ready in time for qualifying.
+On a similar note, Scott Sharp was in second place during the morning practice when his engine caught fire, and a spare was not ready in time for qualifying.
 Both were allowed to start the race at the back of the field.
 Coincidentally, Marco Greco was able to qualify thanks to an engine previously loaned by A. J. Foyt Enterprises, achieving his first top-10 qualifying result.

 Sharp's teammate, Davey Hamilton, did not come to grips with his new chassis and could only qualify in 15th place behind Buddy Lazier, while championship leader Mike Groff was mired in 17th place.
 John Paul Jr. qualified 12th despite waving off his first lap for a suspected timing chain failure, and Stéphan Grégoire qualified last after losing a gear.
-During afternoon's final practice, Buzz Calkins had an oil leak and crashed in Turn 4, forfeiting his 5th place on the grid as he needed a back-up car.
-For the first time in series' history, all the drivers that took part in the practice sessions would start the race.
+During afternoon's final practice, Buzz Calkins had an oil leak, crashed in Turn 4 and had to use a back-up car for the race, forfeiting his 5th place on the grid.
+For the first time in series' history, every driver that took part in the practice sessions was able to start the race.